jeffgca/nextbus.rb/README.md

 1. get stop, query for routes
 1. display timer until next bus on the chosen route ( or, 'any' ) arrives

+#--
+# To Do

+* get dev env working on a vm so we can get everything working on the same server port easily.
+* get geolocation working as the initial step
+* hack out a basic ui. sencha or jqtouch?